pegros/PEG_LIST/help/sfpegMultiQueries.md

 * `Query Template` should contain a JSON object with text properties defining the names and SOQL query templates to execute.

+Optionally, the following properties of the `pagination` section may also be used to globally sort the results of the different queries
+* `Query OrderBy Field` should then be set to the API name of the common field to use for sorting
+* `Order Direction` should then be set to specify the sorting, `null` values being always last

+⚠️ You may need to create formula fields with same API Names in the different SObjects used in your queries to leverage this unified sorting feature.

 ## Configuration Example

+### Baseline Example - Previous and Next Records

 The following example shows a **[sfpegListCmp](/help/sfpegListCmp.md)** in a **CourseOffering** record page providing the previous and next **CourseOffering** for the same parent **TrnCourse** record based on